Quasarkiste487/srs_calculator/README.md

 # srs_calculator
-a simple string replacement system for creating Palindromes and reduce them to a wanted string
+**a simple string replacement system for creating Palindromes and reduce them to a wanted string

+please do not use for commercial projects